springboardmentor1234x-stack/CreditPath-AI/README.md

 The backend validates the input data, runs it through the trained model, and returns a default risk prediction with probability, simulating a real-world credit decision workflow.

 #How It Works

-The user enters borrower details in the frontend form.
+1.The user enters borrower details in the frontend form.

-The frontend sends the data as a JSON request to the FastAPI backend using a POST API call.
+2.The frontend sends the data as a JSON request to the FastAPI backend using a POST API call.

-The backend validates the inputs and prepares them for the ML model.
+3.The backend validates the inputs and prepares them for the ML model.

-The XGBoost model predicts the probability of loan default.
+4.The XGBoost model predicts the probability of loan default.

-Based on the probability, a risk level is determined.
+5.Based on the probability, a risk level is determined.

-The prediction result is returned to the frontend and displayed to the user.
+6.The prediction result is returned to the frontend and displayed to the user.

 #Tech Stack